Dotrščina

 Dotrščina is a forest park in the northeast of Zagreb, Croatia.
 It is a protected area as the Dotrščina Memorial Cemetery and Park of the Revolution, because it is the historical site of mass executions in World War II.
 It is located north of the Maksimir forest park and south of the Medvednica mountain, and includes 365 cadastral acres (approx. 2 km2), mostly of forested area.

+The southern side of the area is also a mixed-use neighbourhood of the Maksimir district.
+The area of the local city council of Dotrščina has a population of 1,983 (census 2021).
+The northern part of the area is administered by the local council of Markuševec, in the Podsljeme district.

 History

 During the time of Zagreb in World War II, starting from May 1941, the Ustasha brought their victims here day and night, and killed them systematically.
 Victims were most often thrown into common pits, and therefore there is no insight into where anyone was buried.
-According to the latest research from 1985, it was estimated that around 7,000 anti-fascists were executed here, including around 2,000 members of the Communist Party of Yugoslavia and the League of Communist Youth of Yugoslavia.
-Some notable Croatian intelectualls who were executed here were Ivan Krndelj, Dr Božidar Adžija, Otokar Keršovani, Ognjen Prica, Viktor Rosenzweig, Zvonimir Richtmann, Ivo Kuhn, Simo Crnogorac and August Cesarec.
+According to a research project conducted up to 1986, around 7,000 people were identified to have been executed here.
+Some notable Croatian intellectuals who were executed here were Ivan Krndelj, Dr Božidar Adžija, Otokar Keršovani, Ognjen Prica, Viktor Rosenzweig, Zvonimir Richtmann, Ivo Kuhn, Simo Crnogorac and August Cesarec.

+It is believed that around 2,000 members of the Communist Party of Yugoslavia and the League of Communist Youth of Yugoslavia were shot at Dotrščina.

+According to historian and documentary film author Jadran Boban, the project to analyze archive data about the victims at Dotrščina was never completed and it's not possible to state any number of victims with certainty, as it is known that even their raw data of 18,627 deaths in Zagreb during World War II does not include all the Jewish people.
+It is estimated that most victims at Dotrščina were Croats, largely those executed after various summary judgements and those killed in retribution for the Partisan insurgency (in direct violation of the Hague Convention of 1907), as well as Serbs, Jews and Roma executed under the racial laws.
+Unlike most victims of the Ustaše regime who were shipped off to far away concentration camps, the executions in the forests of Dotrščina and Rakov potok were generally publicly announced in the city of Zagreb.